Frequently Asked Questions

 How can a site sign up for CHANGE AFib and how does contracting work?

-All sites will need to also sign the individual Participating Site Agreement which complements the UPA and outlines what the Participating Site is responsible for during the CHANGE AFib trial.
-The Site Agreement details what the CHANGE AFib trial will cover and formally outlines each parties understanding and responsibilities for conducting the trial.
-A Participating Site is required to sign both the UPA and the Site Agreement in order to participate in the CHANGE AFib trial.
+- All sites will be required to fully execute a Clinical Trial Agreement (CTA) between the American Heart Association and the Participating Trial Site.
+This agreement allows the site to participate in the CHANGE AFib trial.
+The Clinical Trial Agreement details what the CHANGE AFib trial will cover and formally outlines each parties understanding and responsibilities for conducting the trial.

 Is IRB oversight necessary?